Frequently Asked Questions for EIPA Performance Test Only

 How much does an EIPA assessment cost?

-The cost of taking the EIPA performance test is $335.00 (On July 1, 2017 the price will increase to $350.00).
+The cost of taking the EIPA performance test is $350.00.
 Local Test Administrators may also charge up to a $75 fee for their services.

 What is the test like?The EIPA takes around two hours to complete.
 You will have a 35-minute warm up period before taking both the ‘signing’ and ‘voicing’ portion of the test.
 The test uses videotapes of actual classroom lessons and of a student or teen signing.
 During the warm up period you will complete necessary paperwork and be given materials (print and videotape) to prepare you for the test.
 You also will have the opportunity to choose whether you are tested using ASL (with some PSE), PSE (with some ASL), or MCE (with some PSE).
 You can choose between interpreting elementary or secondary classrooms.
 The testing materials have been created using typical deaf students and actual classroom settings.
 The videotapes are professional quality in terms of the audio and video quality, as well as the design of the videotapes.